-I love the variety in my current role; finance historically kept itself to itself, but in the modern business, it touches on every department.
+I love the variety in my current role; finance historically kept itself to itself, but in modern business, it touches on every department.
 So I could be supporting the sales team one minute and then working with the IT team the next.
 There's not two days the same and it feels like I'm constant learning new things about the company and the industry.

 During your development, what skills would you say are essential for your role?

 Communication is the big one for me; you need to be able to get your message across to a variety of different people from the person on the front desk through to the Board.
 Finance isn't everyone's first language, so being able to explain complicated ideas simply is essential.
-Being organised is also very important, as there a lot of conflicting priorities - there are questions coming from every direction, so keeping track of where you are is needed, otherwise tasks may get forgotten about.
+Being organised is also very important, as there are lot of conflicting priorities - there are questions coming from every direction, so keeping track of where you are is needed, otherwise tasks may get forgotten about.

 What advice would you give to someone looking to develop these skills?